chromium/chromium/styleguide/web/web.md

 ## Polymer

 ***note
 Lit is now recommended (over Polymer) for any new WebUI development.
-The guide below still applies for the many existing Polymer UIs in the codebase.
+See the Lit section below for additional detail on when to use Lit vs Polymer.
+The guide below still applies for any new or existing Polymer code.
 ***

 Also see the [Google Polymer Style Guide](http://go/polymer-style).